MartinBrosseau/Projet-7-Groupomania/README.md

 ---

-- There is an admin to moderate the forum : the admin can delete any posts
+- There is an admin to moderate the forum : the admin can delete any posts if needed